 How can a buyer be sure that their selected freelancer is trustworthy?
 Well, Fiverr has introduced a level system along with rates and star reviews.
-There are five levels in total: New Seller, Level One, Level Two, Top Rated Seller and Fiverr Pro.
-Each of them come with different requirements.
+There are five levels in total: New Seller, Level One, Level Two, Top Rated Seller, and Fiverr Pro.
+Each of them comes with different requirements.
 Being upgraded through the first three levels is automatic — it’s based on the user’s performance for the last 60 days.
 Top Rated Salers and Fiverr Pro, on the other hand, are handpicked by Fiverr’s staff.
-Especially the latter is extremely difficult to achieve, since sellers are asked to present their professional background, higher education and portfolio consisting of projects done outside of Fiverr, among other things.
+Especially the latter is extremely difficult to achieve since sellers are asked to present their professional background, higher education, and portfolio consisting of projects done outside of Fiverr, among other things.

-Fiverr as an ever growing platform keeps offering more and more each year.
-If a buyer needs a project that requires the joint effort of more than one person, for example a graphic designer, content writer and mobile app developer, they can do so through a Fiverr Studio.
-Fiverr is also in the middle of the beta stage of their Subscription program, which will aid freelancers in creating long–term business relationships.
+Fiverr as an ever-growing platform keeps offering more and more each year.
+If a buyer needs a project that requires the joint effort of more than one person, for example, a graphic designer, content writer, and mobile app developer, they can do so through a Fiverr Studio.
+Fiverr is also in the middle of the beta stage of its Subscription program, which will aid freelancers in creating long–term business relationships.

 Who Can Sell Gigs On Fiverr?

 If there is something that people are willing to pay for, you can sell it.
-Education and experience doesn’t matter, since it’s attracting both professionals and amateurs from all over the world, and there is a demand for both.
+Education and experience don’t matter, since it’s attracting both professionals and amateurs from all over the world, and there is a demand for both.
 Fiverr in particular is of great interest to creators from countries with developing economies, where even the infamous $5 is a good deal.
-It’s also notable to young graduates looking for their first freelance jobs and to build a portfolio.
+It’s also notable for young graduates looking for their first freelance jobs and building a portfolio.

 Is Fiverr For You?